TRIUMPH BONNEVILLE T100 (2017 - on) Review

-We've got 5 Triumph Bonneville T100 owners' reviews on the site, with an overall score of 4.3 stars out of 5.
+Our Triumph Bonneville T100 owners' reviews show relatively positive results.
 The main comments are around the somewhat unsophisticated suspension, which is something buyers often upgrade.

 In March 2019 a recall was issued for the T100 alongside several other Triumph models for a wiring issue.
 Read more here.

 Value vs rivalsNext up: Equipment

 At £8300 (or £8600 for the two-tone paint option - blue/white or red/white) the T100 was very good value for money and bang on the mark in comparison to its competition.
 The T100 Black, which is £8300, covers the chrome details with matt black paint.